Credit Card Security FAQ's

 - Do not send cardholder receipts with the DOF form - Cashiers Office does not need or want that detailed information.

 - Attach and send only a transaction summary, settlement, batch or close report with individual card type subtotals to the Cashiers Office.

 - Include the applicable merchant ID # on the DOF form.
 The Treasurers Office has a record of all the merchant ID #'s.

 - The completed DOF form should show the total deposit by credit card type with an attached report that supports the information entered on the form.

-Whom do I contact in the case of an emergency?
+Whom do I contact with questions or in the case of an emergency?